 Here are several great, family-friendly hotels located near amazing Philadelphia sites:

-With 150 non-smoking guest rooms and suites, the Omni offers families luxury and style, all within walking distance of some of Philadelphia’s most historic sites.
-It is also just 10 minutes from Philadelphia International airport, meaning you’re able to land and relax in no time at all!
+With 150 non-smoking guest rooms and suites, the Renaissance Philadelphia Downtown Hotel offers families luxury and style.
+It’s within walking distance of some of Philadelphia’s most historic sites.
+In addition, it’s just 10 minutes from Philadelphia International airport, meaning you’re able to land and relax in no time at all.

-This boutique hotel is housed in the historic Lafayette Building, which dates from 1907.
+Hotel Monaco is a boutique hotel is housed in the historic Lafayette Building, which dates from 1907.
 It has 11-stories and is steps from Independence Hall, the Liberty Bell, the Constitution Center and many more of Philadelphia’s iconic attractions.
-Staff here really go the extra mile to make sure your family is comfortable and happy.
-You’ll love the views and the comfortable convenience.
+Staff go the extra mile to make sure your family is comfortable and happy.
+Families love the views and the comfortable convenience.

-As one of the premier botanical gardens in the country, Longwood Gardens offers visitors a spectacular horticultural wonderland, with 20 indoor gardens, 20 outdoor gardens, 11,000 varies of plants and trees, fountains, children’s programs, special events, and more.
+As one of the premier botanical gardens in the country, Longwood Gardens offers visitors a spectacular horticultural wonderland.
+It has 20 indoor gardens, 20 outdoor gardens, 11,000 varies of plants and trees, fountains, children’s programs, special events, and more.
 Located just 45 minutes from Philadelphia, it’s an easy day trip offering unparalleled beauty that’s perfect for all ages to experience.

 Read more about exploring Gettysburg with Kids.